Skip to main content

 What's in the Banking on Climate Chaos report?

-• Financing for the most damaging fossil fuels – coal, tar sands, Arctic oil and gas, offshore oil and gas, fracked oil and gas, and liquified natural gas (LNG).
+• Banks’ policies on financing for the most damaging fossil fuels – coal, tar sands, Arctic oil and gas, ultra deepwater oil and gas, and fracked oil and gas.

-The Banking on Climate Chaos 2022 report is published annually by Rainforest Action Network, BankTrack, Indigenous Environmental Network, Sierra Club, Oil Change International and Reclaim Finance.
+The Banking on Climate Chaos report is published annually by Rainforest Action Network, BankTrack, the Indigenous Environmental Network, Oil Change International, Reclaim Finance, Sierra Club, Urgewald and CEED.

 What are banks doing about climate change?

-While more and more banks are promoting their green commitments, their credentials often do not hold up to scrutiny.
+In recent years, more and more European banks have promoted their green commitments.
+However, their credentials often do not hold up to scrutiny, as banks’ increase in fossil fuel funding last year shows.
 Even where banks have got policies against certain fossil fuels, they are often riddled with loopholes.

-Ethical Consumer rates banks on a number of key climate change areas:
+Ethical Consumer’s climate rating assesses banks on a number of key areas:

-The big five banks in the UK – Lloyds, Santander, NatWest, HSBC and Barclays – all lost a full mark under Climate Change.
+The big five banks in the UK – Lloyds, Santander, NatWest, HSBC and Barclays – all received Ethical Consumer’s lowest possible score in the climate rating.

 Oil drilling on land